datacarpentry/shell-genomics/_episodes/03-working-with-files.md

 ### Moving / Renaming

 We can now move our backup file to this directory.
-We can move files around using the command `mv`.
+We can move files around using the command `mv`:

 ~~~
 $ mv SRR098026-copy.fastq backup